actuator/pSlip/README.md

 `-aes-deep` switches to the jadx/apktool path, which decompiles to Java/smali and runs the source-level scanner.
 It is slower and needs Java, but it can resolve keys the linear bytecode model does not, such as keys built across branches or read from a static field.

+The linear bytecode backtrace is intraprocedural by design.
+Keys assembled across basic blocks or read from a static field are left to `-aes-deep`.

 ---

 ## OAuth Detection